mochadwi/android-social-app/README.md

 - Building Bundle with ease
   - (with kotlin extension: **bundleOf( "key0" bundleTo "val", "key1" bundleTo 100  )**)
 - Unit / Instrumentation test
-  - `./gradlew test` to check for the test
+  - `./gradlew test` to check for the test or
+  - `./gradlew clean build` to build everything including check for the test
   - Use `sharedTest` directory for commonly used utils for both `test` & `androidTest`
 - Better gradle managament (**buildSrc** directory)
   - Kotlin-DSL used